Understanding Unsharp Mask

-The Threshold slider goes from 0 to 255, because that is how many levels of color per channel are in your image.
+The Threshold slider goes from 0 to 255, because that is how many levels of colour per channel are in your image.

 So, what is it doing, exactly?
-Well, if your slider is at 5, you’re saying to Photoshop: “If two adjacent pixels are so similar in color that there’s less than five levels of difference between them, please don’t sharpen them.
-But if the difference is greater than five levels of color, go ahead and apply the sharpening lines”.
+Well, if your slider is at 5, you’re saying to Photoshop: “If two adjacent pixels are so similar in colour that there’s less than five levels of difference between them, please don’t sharpen them.
+But if the difference is greater than five levels of colour, go ahead and apply the sharpening lines”.

 Choosing the right Threshold: